On indigenous-ness for the mestizo in the colonial language English and Spanish

 ringing

-I dream a past expression
+I dreamt a past expression

 Dialecto Toltec-chichmeca